GustavoGMachado/DSA---Fundamentals-of-Data-Eng/IaC - Terraform, AWS, Azure and Databricks.md

 *https://developer.hashicorp.com/terraform/intro/core-workflow*

+### variable ()

+This command will set variables in .tf file that can be used in the script.
+We can define the values of these variables in the file itself or pass them through parameters when using the *terraform plan/apply/destroy* commands.

 ### The basic flow for creating an IaC container with Terraform and AWS is:

 1) Create a Docker container, whether with a custom image (dockerfile) or not.
 If a custom image is needed, *docker build* in the folder where the dockerfile is;